sjbylo/ocp-topics/external-service/README.md

 ## Try it out

-Connect to port 80 on the google service.
+Connect to port 80 on the google service and enter the HTTP request 'GET /'.
+You should see an HTTP responce from the service.

 ```
 oc rsh <telnet pod>